The 29 Best Things to do in Toronto

 9) Take a Walking Tour

 One of the best ways to see a new city is on a guided walking tour.
 You can join a 2-Hour Downtown Walking Tour, where a knowledgeable local will guide you around all the unmissable spots in Toronto, including Yonge-Dundas Square, Ed Mirvish Theater, Mackenzie House, City Hall, the Toronto Stock Exchange, Union Station and the CN Tower.
-While a 2-Hour Kensington Market Chinatown Walking Tour is the perfect way to explore Toronto’s eclectic markets, see cool street art, learn about local culture and explore more specialty food stops.
+While a 2-Hour Kensington Market Chinatown Walking Tour is the perfect way to explore Toronto’s eclectic markets, see cool street art, learn about local culture and explore more speciality food stops.

 10) Shop in the Distillery District